Ergodic Capacity and Optimal Handover in Satellite Mega-Constellations under Finite Serving Times

 \subsection{Persistent Capacity without Serving Time Constraints ($T_{\min}=0$, $T_{\max}=\infty$)}

 Let us now consider the case of unconstrained serving times, which corresponds to a minimum serving time $T_{\min} = 0$ and a maximum serving time $T_{\max}=\infty$.
-In this scenario, the only constraint is that we can only be served for the serving satellite’s visibility time as $T_{\rm serv} = T_{\rm vis}(\Theta_0,\Phi_0,A_0)$, i.e., while the satellite is in the visibility cap.
-The motivation for studying this scenario is that it results in long serving times (low handover rate) since the satellite persistence is high.
-Since this results in variable serving times, it is a key example for demonstrating the performance of $\mathsf{H}^*_{\rm }$ relative to the other sub-optimal handover strategies.
+In this scenario, the only constraint is that we can only be served for the serving satellite's visibility time, {so that} $T_{\rm serv} = T_{\rm vis}(\Theta_0,\Phi_0,A_0)$, i.e., while the satellite is in the visibility cap.
+The motivation for studying this scenario is that it results in long serving times {and therefore a low handover rate}, since the satellite persistence is high.
+Since this results in variable serving times, it is a key example for demonstrating the performance of $\mathsf{H}^{\star}_{\rm }$ relative to the other sub-optimal handover strategies.

-In terms of modelling accuracy, Fig. \ref{fig:C_cap_serv} {shows} a close agreement between the persistent capacities for NBPP, SGP4 and CIRC.
-This supports the accuracy of the semi-stochastic model and suggests the handover independence assumption is a {reasonable} approximation.
-However, $C_{\rm pers}[\mathsf{H}^*_{\rm }]$ {exhibits} the least agreement between NBPP and SGP4/CIRC, {as observed for} the user in Melbourne, {who} actually has a lower capacity with $\mathsf{H}^*_{\rm }$ than with $\mathsf{H}_{\rm MSC}$.
-This {indicates that} the performance gain of $\mathsf{H}^*_{\rm }$ over $\mathsf{H}_{\rm MSC}$ is {unlikely to be practically significant}.
-In addition, it is interesting to note that $C_{\rm pers}[\mathsf{H}_{\rm Rand}]$ has the closest {model agreement} for both users. { We briefly note that Algorithm~\ref{alg:max_pers_cap} converges within five iterations for these examples}.
+In terms of modelling accuracy, Fig.~\ref{fig:C_cap_serv} {shows} a close agreement between the persistent capacities for NBPP, SGP4 and CIRC.
+This supports the accuracy of the semi-stochastic model and suggests the handover independence assumption is a {reasonable} approximation. { Notably, $C_{\rm pers}[\mathsf{H}^{\star}]$ exhibits the largest discrepancy between the NBPP model and the SGP4/CIRC simulations, {which is likely due the independence assumption}.
+For the Melbourne user, $\mathsf{H}^{\star}$ in fact underperforms $\mathsf{H}_{\rm MSC}$.
+Consequently, the incremental improvement predicted for $\mathsf{H}^{\star}$ over $\mathsf{H}_{\rm MSC}$ is unlikely to be operationally significant. {The candidate satellite that maximises total serving capacity also almost always maximises the instantaneous capacity rate and the Dinkelbach-style persistent-capacity objective.
+Therefore, in this regime, the capacity versus serving time tradeoff is weak, and serving-time effects do not substantially alter the handover decision.} We therefore view $\mathsf{H}^{\star}$ not as a recommended strategy, but as a theoretical benchmark that clarifies the structure of the problem and motivates the design of $\mathsf{H}_{\rm MSC}$ through its relationship to $\mathsf{H}^{\star}$. {In practice, this is advantageous because $\mathsf{H}_{\rm MSC}$ is substantially simpler while achieving essentially the same persistent capacity as the optimal rule in the real-data constellation.} } In addition, it is interesting to note that $C_{\rm pers}[\mathsf{H}_{\rm Rand}]$ has the closest {model agreement} for both users. {We also note that Algorithm~\ref{alg:max_pers_cap} converges within five iterations in these examples.}